GSAPP-CDP/Smorgasbord/src/content/modules/5-computational-design-modeling-in-grasshopper/5-2-Subdivide-Geometry.md

 ## Tutorial

-This tutorial has two sections:
+This tutorial has three sections:

 1. How to subdivide surfaces for analysis.
 2. How to subdivide breps for analysis.
+3. How to subdivide trimmed surfaces

 ### 1. How to subdivide surfaces for analysis